List on Bids44 →

 Essential Checks

-1. Run dead pixel test — Play solid colour videos (red, green, blue, white, black) at full brightness.
-Look closely for any pixels that don’t change colour or remain stuck.
+1. Run dead pixel test — play solid color videos (red, green, blue, white, black) at full brightness to spot any stuck or dead pixels.

-2. Check for backlight bleeding — Display a pure black screen in a dark room.
-Look for uneven patches of light leaking from the edges or corners of the panel.
+2. Check for backlight bleeding — display a completely black screen in a dark room and look for light leaking from edges or corners.

-3. Check for burn-in — Display a solid white or grey screen and look for faint ghost images or logos, especially if the TV was used as a display unit.
-This is less common on LED, but still worth checking.
+3. Check for burn-in — display a solid white or gray screen and look for any faint ghost images or logos (less common on LED but still worth a check).

-4. Test ALL HDMI ports — Plug in a 4K device (like a Fire TV Stick 4K or a laptop) and switch between each HDMI port rapidly.
-Some sellers hide that 1-2 ports are dead or intermittent.
+4. Test ALL HDMI ports — plug in a known working device (like a Fire Stick 4K or laptop) into each HDMI port to ensure they all function correctly.

-5. Test built-in speakers — Play a stereo test video from YouTube to ensure both left and right channels are working clearly without distortion.
+5. Test built-in speakers with a stereo test video — check for clear audio from both left and right channels, no distortion.

-6. Test smart TV features — Connect to your Wi-Fi, open a couple of apps like Netflix or YouTube, and check the loading speed and remote responsiveness.
+6. Test smart TV features — connect to your home WiFi, open a few popular apps (Netflix, YouTube), and check loading speed and remote responsiveness.

-8. Test USB ports — Plug in a pen drive with a video file and try playing it to confirm the USB ports are functional.
+8. Test USB ports with a pen drive — plug in a USB drive with a video file and play it to verify functionality.

 Insider Checks

-THE EDGE-RUN FINGER TEST With the TV ON and displaying a white screen, slowly run your finger along all four edges of the panel, feeling for any ridge, bump, or separation between the panel and the bezel.
-If you feel anything, the panel is separating from the frame.
-This happens after drops, excessive heat, or manufacturing defects and will only get worse.
-Missing this means you could face a full panel replacement down the line, an exorbitant ₹25,000-₹40,000 repair that’s rarely worth it.
+THE EDGE-RUN FINGER TEST: With the TV ON showing a white screen, slowly run your finger along all four edges of the panel.
+If you feel any ridge, bump, or separation between the panel and the bezel—the panel is separating from the frame.
+This happens after drops or excessive heat and gets worse over time, potentially leading to picture distortions or complete panel failure.
+Missing this could mean a ₹10,000+ repair or a dead TV.

-THE HDMI HANDSHAKE TEST Plug in a 4K device (like a new-gen gaming console or a Fire Stick 4K) into each HDMI port.
-Then, rapidly switch between the ports for a minute or two.
-Some TVs have failing HDMI controllers that work fine when left alone but drop the signal during switching.
-This leads to frustrating “no signal” errors.
-If you miss this, you might need a main board replacement, costing ₹6,000-₹12,000.
+THE HDMI HANDSHAKE TEST: Plug in a 4K device (like a Fire Stick 4K or a laptop) and switch between HDMI ports rapidly, then switch back.
+Some TVs have failing HDMI controllers that work fine when left alone but drop signal during rapid switching.
+This causes “no signal” errors that will drive you crazy.
+Test ALL ports, not just one.
+A failing HDMI board can cost ₹6,000-10,000 to replace.

-THE REMOTE SENSOR TEST Point your phone camera at the TV’s IR sensor (usually bottom center of the bezel).
+THE REMOTE SENSOR TEST: Point your phone camera at the TV’s IR sensor (usually bottom center).
 Press buttons on the remote—you should see the IR blaster flash purple through your phone camera.
-If there’s no flash, the remote is dead (replacement: ₹800-₹1,800).
-If it flashes but the TV doesn’t respond, the IR receiver on the TV is failing, which often means a main board issue, costing ₹6,000-₹12,000.
+If there’s no flash, the remote is dead.
+If it flashes but the TV doesn’t respond, the IR receiver on the TV is failing.
+A dead remote costs ₹1,200-2,500 for an original; a failing IR receiver means a ₹3,000-5,000 main board repair.

-THE BACKLIGHT UNIFORMITY TEST Display a medium-grey image (around 50% grey, not pure black or white) at maximum brightness.
-Look closely for brighter or darker patches, especially near the edges or corners.
-This test reveals backlight uniformity issues that black or white screens might miss.
-Uneven grey indicates the LED backlight array is partially failing.
-Fixing this means a backlight repair, costing ₹4,000-₹9,000.
+THE BACKLIGHT UNIFORMITY TEST: Display a medium-grey image (not black, not white—about 50% grey) at maximum brightness.
+Look for brighter or darker patches, especially near edges.
+This reveals backlight uniformity issues that black/white tests might miss.
+Uneven grey indicates the LED backlight array is partially failing, which can worsen.
+This repair can be ₹7,000-12,000.

 Common Scams to Watch For (India 2026)

-Water Damage from Monsoon Flooding Especially in coastal cities or areas prone to heavy monsoon rains, TVs can suffer water damage.
-How to detect: Check the rear vents and ports for any water stains, corrosion, or a musty smell.
-Water damage can lead to unpredictable failures down the line.
+Water Damage from Monsoon Flooding: Especially in coastal cities or areas prone to heavy rain, TVs can suffer water damage.
+Check the rear vents for water stains, corrosion on ports, or a musty smell.
+Water damage can cause intermittent failures that are difficult to diagnose and expensive to repair.

 Seller’s Guide — How to Maximize Your Sony Bravia 43 Resale